julesfern/angryamoeba.co.uk/_jekyll_singlecell/_posts/2009-09-30-kubler-ross-developers.markdown

 The [Kübler-Ross][wikipedia] model is a classic pattern that defines how people deal with great loss or catastrophe.
 It's the five-stage grief model so beloved by TV scriptwriters - [an array of shows][tvrefs] have made use of the model, most notably [this brilliant episode of The Simpsons][simpsons] in which Homer learns of his own impending demise:

 <blockquote>
 Hibbert: There are five stages.
-First is denial.
+First is denial.<br />

-Homer: No way, because I'm not dying.
+Homer: No way, because I'm not dying.<br />

-Hibbert: Next comes anger.
+Hibbert: Next comes anger.<br />

-Homer: Why you little...
+Homer: Why you little...<br />

-Hibbert: After that comes fear.
+Hibbert: After that comes fear.<br />
 Homer: What's after fear?
-What's after fear?
+What's after fear?<br />

-Hibbert: Bargaining.
+Hibbert: Bargaining.<br />
 Homer: Doc, you've got to get me out of this.
-I'll make it worth your while.
+I'll make it worth your while.<br />

-Hibbert: And finally, comes acceptance.
+Hibbert: And finally, comes acceptance.<br />

-Homer: Well, we've all got to go sometime.
+Homer: Well, we've all got to go sometime.<br />
 Hibbert: Mr. Simpson, your progress is remarkable!
 </blockquote>